 Skip to content

-The Australian Mental Health Outcomes and Classification Network (AMHOCN) was established by the Australian Government in 2003 to provide guidance to the mental health sector, to support the sustainable implementation of the outcomes and casemix collection as part of routine clinical practice.
+The Australian Mental Health Outcomes and Classification Network (AMHOCN) was established by the Australian Government in 2003 to provide guidance to the mental health sector to support the sustainable implementation of the National outcomes and casemix collection (NOCC) as part of routine clinical practice.

-AMHOCN seeks to work collaboratively with the mental health sector, while also supporting the states and territories, in the implementation of the collection.
-The following three elements reflect the core business of AMHOCN: a data bureau that receives and processes information; undertaking analyses and producing reports of submitted data; and providing training and service development.
+AMHOCN seeks to work collaboratively with the mental health sector, while also supporting the states and territories in the implementation of the collection.
+The following three elements reflect the core business of AMHOCN:

 Abstract adapted from Australian Mental Health Outcomes and Classification Network